Infernalum/Web-Application-Security/README.md

 # Browsershot 3.57.2 Vulnerability - Server Side XSS to LFR via HTML

 This repository shows an exploit which allows to access remote system files via `Browsershot::html` or `Browsershot::url` methods.
-The exploit was detected in older versions (<= 3.57.2) of Browsershot [Browsershot](https://github.com/spatie/browsershot)
+The exploit was detected in older versions (<= 3.57.2) of [Browsershot](https://github.com/spatie/browsershot)

 More details see: https://fluidattacks.com/advisories/khalid/